tlepple/data_origination_workshop/README.md

 #### Data Generator to load data into PostgreSQL:

-There is a second data generator application that will stream json records and load them directly into a Postgresql database.
+There is a second data generator application and we will use it to stream JSON records and load them directly into a Postgresql database.

 ---
 ---